Home » SoundPath Recovery : Addiction Music Therapy

 Mr. Witis has been with Transformations Treatment Center for the past six years.
 He is also a professional touring sober musician.
 Widely respected in the music community for his practice in the 12-step program, he also brings the most critical element to any music program: passion.
 Clients can relate to his devotion in understanding the battles they face, plus they benefit from his experience working with record labels, venues and bands for more than a decade.

-Every SoundPath client can take home a completed musical composition and recording with the aid of industry experts Terry Brent and Sergio Witis.
+Every SoundPath client can take home a completed musical composition and recording with the aid of industry expert Sergio Witis.